EduhxH/IA-agent-with-tools---/README.md

 ## 🧠 What I Learned

-- Deep understanding of the **ReAct pattern** and agentic reasoning
+- Deep understanding of the **ReAct pattern** and agentic reasoning.
-- How to implement a tool-calling loop manually using system prompts
+- How to implement a tool-calling loop manually using system prompts.
-- Integrating local LLMs (Ollama) with a web application
+- Integrating local LLMs (Ollama) with a web application.
-- Building a decoupled architecture with **FastAPI** and **React**
+- Building a decoupled architecture with **FastAPI** and **React**.
-- Handling asynchronous tool execution and state management in the UI
+- Handling asynchronous tool execution and state management in the UI.
-- Prompt engineering for consistent JSON/Structured outputs from LLMs
+- Prompt engineering for consistent JSON/Structured outputs from LLMs.

----

-## 🔮 Future Improvements

-- [ ] Support for multi-turn tool execution in a single turn
-- [ ] Integration with more specialized tools (Database, API connectors)
-- [ ] Dockerization for easier deployment
-- [ ] Support for streaming agent thoughts to the UI

 ---